sebinsua/resume/sebinsua-resume.md

 I first learnt to program at the age of sixteen after discovering a flourishing homebrew community.
-Realising that self-taught amateurs could create products by themselves was inspiring to me.
-I’m still amazed by what can be created by small empowered teams.
+Realising that self-taught amateurs could create products was inspiring to me.
+I’m still amazed by the work done by small empowered teams.

 Over the years I've worked with many languages within many different environments.
 Nowadays I do a lot of commercial work in JavaScript